 - What happens to your childrens’ data when changing or leaving school?

 - Did anyone even show you the licensing agreement and privacy conditions, did you and your child agree to them?

-Expose your kids to the full range of available software at home, from all vendors and including FOSS, and teach them that it is not required to rent software as a service, no matter what the Microsoft leaflet says that kids might get when leaving school.
+Expose your kids to the full range of available software at home, from all vendors and including FOSS, and teach them that it is not required to rent software as a service, no matter what the Microsoft leaflet from school says.